PennyWiseApp/SETAPweek4Group1/README.md

 ## So what are the system requirements?

- 1. Automatic Ordering of prescriptions
+ 1. Automati Ordering of prescriptions
  2. Automatic tracking of prescriptions
  3. Automatic updates to prescription status

+7. ### What factors are most important to you when visiting a pharmacy for prescription medication?
+   Getting it as soon as possible and making sure its at its most efficent and recovomg the maximum results.